1300 088 065

 You must sign and return the loan agreements(s) within the first 90 days from the date of this letter, or they may require you to revalidate your financial position.

-• The 1st one is what we call a coffee shop approval, and that’s where you rock up to the bank, and you say hey, I want to get a pre-approval for a 300 000 home.
+• The 1st one is what we call a coffee shop approval, and that’s where you rock up to the bank and say hey, I want to get pre-approval for a $300,000 home.
 Can you give it to me?
 They put it in the system, and the system spits out a response that the bank can definitely do that based on the numbers you gave them.
 But no one’s actually looked at your living expenses and your bank statements.
-No one’s checked if you’ve got gambling, bad credit or if you’ve got a job whose income they might not accept, e.g. if you are a casual worker or contractor.
+No one’s checked if you’ve got gambling or bad credit or if you’ve got a job whose income they might not accept, e.g. if you are a casual worker or contractor.
 This pre approval is very unreliable.

-• The 2nd one is a fully assessed pre approval.
-This pre approval has generally gone to a human that actually sits there and looks at your payslips, your bank statements, your financial situation and your savings to see if they are genuine.
-Then they will give you a pre approval of, say, $300, 000 and it’s been fully assessed.
-Now all they will need to see is a contract of sale on the home that you want to buy and live in.
+• The 2nd one is a fully assessed pre-approval.
+This pre-approval has generally gone to a human who actually sits there and looks at your payslips, your bank statements, your financial situation and your savings to see if they are genuine.
+Then they will give you a pre-approval of, say, $300, 000 and it’s been fully assessed.
+Now, all they will need to see is a contract of sale for the home that you want to buy and live in.
 This type of pre approval is more reliable.

-It’s important to remember that In most cases, a pre-approval is just an indication that the bank is ok to consider approving your loan.
+It’s important to remember that in most cases, a pre-approval is just an indication that the bank is okay with considering approving your loan.
 They may complete a credit check and not check any of your documents and wait until you lodge a full mortgage application to do this.

 A full mortgage application is made when you find a property, which means the lenders will only complete the entire assessment of your loan—verifying your payslips, bank statements, income information, savings information and any liabilities you have—to be 100% sure they can lend you the money.